Home / Low Blood Pressure Treatment in Manhattan, NYC | Hypotension Doctor

 Hypotension, as opposed to hypertension, may not require any treatment, depending on its cause.
-Only a trained cardiologist, like those at the New York Cardiac Diagnostic Center in Manhattan can determine if your low blood pressure warrants a treatment plan.
+Only a trained cardiologist New York City, like those at the Manhattan Cardiology Diagnostic Center in Manhattan can determine if your low blood pressure warrants a treatment plan.
 Testing for low blood pressure may include:

 Causes of Low Blood Pressure

 Blood pressure is the force with which your blood pushes against the walls of your arteries and veins.
 The greater the force, the higher the pressure.
 A normal blood pressure reading is generally considered to be 120/80.
 Some causes of low blood pressure, a reading of 90/60 or lower, include: